Adaptive Reuse, Office

 Seen as a whole, the interventions contextualize the rhombus and create desirable spaces for employees to work and socialize in the landscape.

 The entry gardens, plaza, and oak bosque offer unique garden “rooms” that maintain connections with the wider campus landscape while creating a sequence of experiences and microclimates for employees and visitors.
 The use of local fauna and resources for the project benefits the ecosystem in a stunning yet functional way.

-Establishing a site in the present while maintaining the character of the past.
+Establishing the site in the present while maintaining the character of the past.

 The new brand includes a logo that references the unique angle of the building and the link between Chapel Hill and the surrounding Triangle cities.